crossplane/crossplane/design/design-doc-agent.md

     admission check rejections in case something went wrong.
 Instead, you'll see them in the status, but you won't be prevented from making the change as opposed to directly interacting.
-  * Late initialization.* You cannot interact with what you deploy directly, i.e. always have to use `KubernetesApplicationResource` as a proxy and that has its own set of challenges:
-  * It's a template and gets deployed after you make the edit, so, you loose the admission check rejections in case something went wrong.
-Instead, you'll see them in the status, but you won't be prevented from making the change as opposed to directly interacting.
   * Late initialization.
     * Let's say you deployed a `Pod` and `spec.node` is late-initialized.
 You will not see that because we only propagate the status back, not spec